A “Window function” is a variation on an aggregation function. Where an aggregation function, like

 Here we have 4 different

-values in 5 rows.
-The values returned byPERCENT_RANK()
+Salaryvalues in 5 rows.
+The values returned byPERCENT_RANK()are computed as follows:

 1. RANK = 1 so PERCENT_RANK = ( 1 – 1 ) / 4 = 0 2.
 RANK = 2 so PERCENT_RANK = ( 2 – 1 ) / 4 = 0.25 3.
 RANK = 3 so PERCENT_RANK = ( 3 – 1 ) / 4 = 0.5 4.
 RANK = 3 so PERCENT_RANK = ( 3 – 1 ) / 4 = 0.5 5.
 RANK = 5 so PERCENT_RANK = ( 5 – 1 ) / 4 = 1